Regulatory sensitive data

 Findings

-When a data on a device violates a sensitive data policy, a policy violation occurs and a ticket is generated.
-The ticket displays the following details:
+When data on a device violates a sensitive data policy, Coro creates a ticket with the following details:

-• Findings : The Findings list displays a list of files that violated a particular policy.
-The following information is displayed:
+• Findings : The Findings list shows files that violate a particular policy.
+The list includes the following information:

 • Findings : The filename and file extension of the file that caused a policy violation